Ninth in A Series

 Pristine delta swamps and spillways were drained in the early 1900s, giving way to farms and communities from Missouri to Louisiana.
 Population influx was led by planters and sharecroppers from the Old South, escaping regions beset by soil depletion and the boll weevil.
 In the “reclaimed” delta, basic scenery amounted to level crop rows, on and on—gigantic expanses of cotton, corn, beans and alfalfa, framed only by fence and tree lines.

 On appearances the delta seemed no place for artistic greatness to influence a civilization, yet it became the talent wellspring of American music.
 Multiple musical genres were impacted: gospel, jazz, blues, country, folk, and, ultimately, rock ‘n’ roll.
 And the primary delta factor, said music authorities and others, was the struggle of class and race for people who tried to forge a living from a harsh frontier.

-“All the music culture that’s come into Memphis has come in here from poor whites and poor blacks,” said Sam Phillips, record producer, in 1979.
+“All the music culture that’s come into Memphis has come in here from poor whites and poor blacks,” said Judd Phillips, record producer, in 1979.
 “I think we need to take into consideration that poor whites and poor blacks came in here looking for jobs… and they were singing their hearts out.
 It’s not there in Chicago, or New York, or on the West Coast.
 It came from right here in the melting pot of human suffering.”